This content was reviewed 23 September 2020

 There may be cases where you need to make changes that affect the terms of someone’s contract, for example reducing or changing contracted hours.
 You must consult with the employee or their representative (for example, from a trade union) if this is the case.

-Visit the FSB Legal Hub for detailed guidance about employment contracts.
+Read our guide to changing employment contracts, or visit the FSB Legal Hub for detailed guidance about employment contracts.

 Please note that circumstances will vary for different businesses, so it’s advisable to seek professional legal advice from our FSB Legal Hub before acting.
 Be sure to check the latest government guidance for your sector.
 You can also download a guide to returning to work.